 Beliefs about the gifted.
 For parents and educators of gifted students, the most significant benefit of SAGE may be the shift it can bring about in perceptions of the gifted.
 When gifted education joins forces with Special Education, people ask: why is the “G” in SAGE?
 What do gifted students have in common with students with disabilities?
 Why should giftedness be considered a special need?
 Answering these questions can increase awareness and lead to important conversations, support, and positive action.
 SAGE volunteers see firsthand that “gifted students are different learners” and are “often misunderstood.”
 One SAGE leader explains that “SAGE can help to shine a light” on gifted challenges “so they are not viewed in as much of a negative way.”

 Inclusion of Twice-Exceptional.
 Parents of gifted children with disabilities can feel isolated in both gifted support groups and disability support groups, especially when “dealing with ‘invisible’ disabilities, like processing disorders,” as observed by one SAGE volunteer.
 As a public school district gifted specialist explains, “it is imperative to make sure that educators and parents are aware that many children are twice and thrice exceptional.”
-Through involvement in SAGE, twice-exceptional families can feel fully included, and parents and educators can work with a single organization that supports and advocates for the full range of their students’ needs.
+Through involvement in SAGE, twice-exceptional families can feel fully included in all respects, and parents and educators can work with a single organization that supports and advocates for the full range of their students’ needs.

 Support for students with disabilities.
 The above benefits focus on gifted education, but SAGE has even more benefits for families of children with disabilities.
 Many parents of gifted children have friends or other family members who live with disability challenges, and SAGE allows these parents to support and advocate for disability needs while supporting the gifted needs of their own children.
 SAGE disability support can include: